Liberty Landing Ferry: Fleet

 Liberty Landing Ferry operates a fleet of 2 catamarans, the 46 ft Little Lady built in 1999 by Sea Taxi Catamarans, and the 64.9 ft Little Lady II built in 2007, also by Sea Taxi Catamarans, on one route.
 In regular service, only the Little Lady II operates.
 Both ferries have top decks with bench seating.

 Ownership and other companies

-Liberty Landing Ferry is part of Statue Cruises (which in turn is affiliated with Hornblower Cruises), which also operates ferries to Ellis Island and Liberty Island from Liberty State Park near the Liberty Landing Ferry's slip at the Liberty Landing Marina, and Battery Park in Manhattan.
+Liberty Landing Ferry is part of Statue City Cruises (which in turn is affiliated with Hornblower Cruises), which also operates ferries to Ellis Island and Liberty Island from Liberty State Park near the Liberty Landing Ferry's slip at the Liberty Landing Marina, and Battery Park in Manhattan.
 The Battery Park City Ferry Terminal is also used by NY Waterway, NYC Ferry and Seastreak.
 Other commuter and tourist ferries operating in the Port of New York and New Jersey include the seasonal ferries to Governor's Island, New York Water Taxi, and the Staten Island Ferry.
 Circle Line Sightseeing Cruises runs sightseeing tours throughout the port.